Our Practice Areas

-The Clinic has served clients as wide-ranging as court systems and community organizations, international NGOs and universities, non-profits and start-ups.
-In all of our projects, we seek to understand and analyze conflict-related challenges, and develop actionable, creative solutions.
-To do this, a team of 2-3 dedicated students, along with a faculty supervisor, will spend the semester applying best practices to identifying sources of conflict or tension, engaging with clients and stakeholders skillfully and empathetically, and recommending approaches for preventing, navigating, or resolving the challenges that are coming up.
+In our projects, teams of 2-3 students, along with a faculty supervisor, spend the semester applying best practices to identifying sources of conflict or tension, engaging with clients and stakeholders skillfully and empathetically, and recommending approaches for preventing, navigating, or resolving the challenges that are coming up.
+Our approach is collaborative, systemic, and equity-centered.

 Sample Project Objectives Might Include:

-• Examining an existing dispute resolution system to identify challenges and potential improvements
+• Analyze existing dispute resolution systems to identify challenges and potential improvements

-• Engaging with individuals and groups in a community to understand their perspectives and help organizations to better serve them
+• Engage with communities to better understand their perspectives and help organizations serve them more effectively

-• Identifying systems that center justice and equity in the way conflict is managed
+• Design systems that place justice and equity at the center of conflict resolution

-• Surfacing diverse and potentially unheard perspectives and recommending ways to incorporate these voices more systematically
+• Elevate diverse and often unheard voices, recommending ways to integrate them more systematically

 Group of HLS students working together